-Students who wish to withdraw from Hampshire College must complete a withdrawal form, which is available from the center for academic and advising.
+Students who want to withdraw from Hampshire College must complete a withdrawal form, which is available from the Center for Academic Support and Advising.
 Members of the staff are available to talk with students about their plans.
 The form requires signatures from the student's advisor, the housing coordinator, the director of financial aid (for financial aid students), and a CASA dean.
+Students who want to withdraw from an exchange program should refer to the exchange section.
+Withdrawing from exchange after the program start and/or opening of the term is considered withdrawing from Hampshire College.